 iPhone SE price and release date

-The iPhone SE price starts at $399 / £419 / AU$749 / Rs 42,500, meaning it's the same price in the US as the original iPhone SE (but higher in the UK).
-The base model comes with 64GB of storage, with 128GB and 256GB models also available for a higher price.
+The iPhone SE price starts at AED 1,699, meaning it's around the same price as the original iPhone SE.
+The base model comes with 64GB of storage, with 128GB priced at AED 1,909 and the 256GB model at AED 2,329.

 Design and display

 The iPhone SE has exactly the same design and display as the iPhone 8 from 2017.
 Using this form factor and screen hardware allowed Apple to keep the cost of the device as low as it has, as it didn’t need to invest in a whole new manufacturing process.